Hendrick Motorsports in the NASCAR Cup Series: Car No. 9 history

 Following the 2017 season, the No. 24 car driven by Chase Elliott was renumbered to No. 9 in honor of Elliott's father, 1988 NASCAR Winston Cup Series champion Bill Elliott.
 After struggling through the first half of the 2018 season, Elliott scored his first stage win at New Hampshire.
-On August 5, Elliott scored his first NASCAR Cup Series win at Watkins Glen, giving Hendrick Motorsports its 250th race win and securing Elliott a Playoff spot.
+On August 5, Elliott scored his first NASCAR Cup Series win at Watkins Glen, giving Hendrick Motorsports its 250th win and securing Elliott a Playoff spot.
 He added wins at Dover and Kansas during the Playoffs, and made it to the Round of 8 before a late crash at Phoenix effectively eliminated Elliott from championship contention.
 He finished the season sixth in points.

 Elliott scored just two top 10 finishes in the first nine races of the 2019 season before reeling off five straight top 5 finishes, including his first career superspeedway win at Talladega.
 He later won at Watkins Glen for the second consecutive year.
 However, inconsistency, including six DNFs, plagued the team for the entire season.
 Elliott finished the season in 10th place, just ahead of teammates William Byron and Alex Bowman.

 Prior to the 2020 Pennzoil 400, car chief Matt Barndt was ejected after the No. 9 car twice failed pre-race inspection.
 Elliott won the first two stages of the race before hitting the wall and finishing 26th.

 Elliott would go on to win the 2020 All-Star Race at Bristol and the inaugural 2020 Go Bowling 235 road course race at Daytona.
 He also that year won the series championship, Chase's first in the Cup series.
 Elliott's championship was HMS' 13th championship.
 In 2021, Elliott won the inaugural 2021 Texas Grand Prix at COTA following that up with two straight runner-up finishes.
 He finished 13th at the inaugural 2021 Ally 400 at Nashville, but was disqualified when his car had five loose lug nuts during post-race inspection.
 Following the 2021 Foxwoods Resort Casino 301 at Loudon, the No. 9 was docked 25 points after one of the team's assigned engines was allocated to the No. 48.

 Elliott started the 2022 season with a 10th place finish at the 2022 Daytona 500.
 He scored wins at Dover, Nashville, and the Atlanta summer race.
 He originally finished third at Pocono, but was declared the winner after first- and second-place finishers Denny Hamlin and Kyle Busch were disqualified.
 Following his fourth-place finish at Watkins Glen, Elliott was awarded the 2022 regular season championship.
 During the playoffs, he won at Talladega to clinch a spot in the Round of 8, his second career victory at the track and series-high fifth win of the season; also equaling his career-best from his championship-winning season in 2020.
 Elliott finished 28th at the Phoenix finale after being spun to the inside wall by Ross Chastain with 119 laps to go.
 As a result of the finish, he finished fourth in the points standings.